 Leveraging Employee Referral Bonuses to Grow Your Brand

 In the quest for top talent, the path less trodden often leads to a goldmine of qualified candidates.
-This is where employee referral programs come into play, transforming the way companies think about talent acquisition.
+This is where employee referral programs come into play.
+Backed up by business process manager software, they transform the way companies think about talent acquisition especially when companies send laptops to remote employees to facilitate their work.
 But what exactly are these programs, and why do they deserve a spot in your recruitment strategy?
 Let’s dive in.

 Understanding Employee Referral Programs